Generative Visual Manipulation on the Natural Image Manifold: Introduction

 \section{Introduction}

 Today, visual communication is sadly one-sided.
-We all perceive information in the visual form (through photographs, paintings, sculpture, etc), but only a chosen few are talented enough to effectively express themselves visually.
+We all perceive information in the visual form (through photographs, paintings, sculpture, etc.), but only a chosen few are talented enough to effectively express themselves visually.
 This imbalance manifests itself even in the most mundane tasks.
 Consider an online shopping scenario: a user looking for shoes has found a pair that mostly suits her but she would like them to be a little taller, or wider, or in a different color.
 How can she communicate her preference to the shopping website?
 If the user is also an artist, then a few minutes with an image editing program will allow her to transform the shoe into what she wants, and then use image-based search to find it.
 However, for most of us, even a simple image manipulation in Photoshop presents insurmountable difficulties.
 One reason is the lack of ``safety wheels'' in image editing: any less-than-perfect edit immediately makes the image look completely unrealistic.
 To put another way, classic visual manipulation paradigm does not prevent the user from ``falling off'' the manifold of natural images.

 Understanding and modeling the natural image manifold has been a long-standing open research problem.
 But in the last two years, there has been rapid advancement, fueled largely by the development of the generative adversarial networks~\cite{goodfellow2014generative}.
 In particular, several recent papers~\cite{goodfellow2014generative,radford2015unsupervised,kingma2013auto,denton2015deep,dosovitskiy2016generating} have shown visually impressive results sampling random images drawn from the natural image manifold.
-However, there are two reasons preventing these advances from being useful in practical applications at this time.
+However, two reasons prevent these advances from being useful in practical applications at this time.
 First, the generated images, while good, are still not quite photo-realistic (plus there are practical issues in making them high resolution).
-Second, these generative models are setup to produce images by sampling a latent vector-space, typically at random.
-So, these methods are not able to create and/or manipulate visual content in a user-controlled fashion.
+Second, these generative models are set up to produce images by sampling a latent vector-space, typically at random.
+So, these methods are not able to create and manipulate visual content in a user-controlled fashion.